anonode/anonode/README.md

 # 💫 About Me:
 Cybersecurity professional.
-Pursuing roles in security engineering, red teaming, and application security.
+Pursuing roles in security engineering, and application security.

 You may also know me as `rakpa` from various CTFs I've done.